 - Parent(s) are responsible for communicating the correct dose of insulin and any changes in the dose of insulin. - Store unopened insulin in the refrigerator (36-46° F).
-After the insulin pen/vial is opened, it can be refrigerated or kept at room temperature and should be discarded after 28 days. - Administer rapid-acting insulin lispro (Humalog[®]), aspart (Novolog[®]) by an insulin pump within 15 minutes before eating. - o If the child is an unpredictable eater, give the insulin immediately after eating (with a 30 minute limit for eating) per request of the patient. - Enter the blood glucose and/or carbohydrate amount into the pump. - Once the carbohydrate and/or blood glucose are entered, the insulin pump will calculate the correct dose. - View the pump to ensure the pump has started to administer the insulin. - Insulin pumps utilize an Insulin on Board (IOB)/Active Insulin feature. - o This feature will automatically adjust the insulin amount based on how much insulin is still "working" in the body.
-Also by utilizing this feature, the pump may allow a decreased correction dose to be administered within a standard 3 hour interval.
+After the insulin vial is opened, it can be refrigerated or kept at room temperature and should be discarded after 28 days. - Administer rapid-acting insulin lispro (Humalog®), aspart (Novolog®), or glulisine (Apidra®) by an insulin syringe or pen within 15 minutes before eating. - o If the child is an unpredictable eater, give the insulin injection immediately after eating (with a 30 minute limit for eating) per request of the patient. - The insulin dose is determined by calculating the carbohydrate (carb) bolus and the correction bolus for high blood sugar prior to eating.